louis845/DevOpsNotes/kubernetes/concepts.md

 A Kubernetes resource can either be cluster-wide (global), or belong to exactly one namespace.

 # Network
 Recall that in Docker, it is necessary to specify port forwarding in the `docker-compose.yml` file so a specified port in the host will be forwarded to a port inside a specified container.
 Kubernetes has similar behaviour.
+After reading this section, for more information, see [the networking document](concepts_networking.md).

 ## Services
 Services acts as a flag for Kubernetes deployments / pods to declare that they are listening to a port.
 There are mainly these kinds of services for managing TCP sockets: